Wisconsin Republicans ask mayor to quit over election report

 Calls for the mayor's resignation and investigations came from state Sen. Kathy Bernier, chair of the Senate's elections committee, as well as state Sens.
 Roger Roth, of Appleton, and Alberta Darling, of Whitefish Bay.

-“The public has a right to know to what extent Democrat operatives and mayoral staff, among others, interfered with the job of clerks in administering elections,” Bernier wrote to Kaul and Evers.
+“The public has a right to know to what extent Democrat operatives and mayoral staff, among others, interfered with the job of clerks in administering elections,” Bernier wrote to Attorney General Josh Kaul and Gov. Tony Evers.
+Evers did not immediately respond to questions about whether he would launch an investigation.

 Democratic lawmakers in northeast Wisconsin, Reps.
 Kristina Shelton and Lee Snodgrass, accused Republicans of furthering election conspiracy theories and “right wing propaganda.”